ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### Beta: `ibmcloud oc alb cert get`
 {: #cs_alb_cert_get}

-If you imported a certificate from {{site.data.keyword.cloudcerts_short}} to the ALB in a cluster, view information about the TLS certificate, such as the secrets that are associated with it.
+If you imported a certificate from {{site.data.keyword.cloudcerts_short}} to the ALB in a cluster, view information about the TLS certificate, such as the secrets that are associated with it and its status.
 {: shortdesc}

 ```